1968 Vietnam War Turning Point

-When we remember the 1960s, LSD, civil rights, black nationalism, feminism, political unrest, assassinations, and Vietnam come to mind with a Magical Mystery Tour soundtrack played by the Beatles, the Rolling Stones, the Jefferson Airplane, Janis Joplin,and Jimi Hendrix.
+The 1960s: sexual revolution, LSD, civil rights, black nationalism, feminism, political unrest, assassinations, the Great Society, and Vietnam come to mind with a magical mystery tour soundtrack played by the Beatles, the Rolling Stones, the Jefferson Airplane, Janis Joplin,and Jimi Hendrix.

 And if one had to pick one year of that tumultuous decade that was “more” 1960s than any other, 1968 would be a prime candidate.

-And if Vietnam was the salient feature of that decade, 1968 was a year that many Americans decided that the war was a waste of life and limb.
+And if Vietnam was the decade’s salient feature, 1968 was a year that many Americans decided that the war was a waste of life and limb.

 December 31, 1968: the bloodiest year of the war came to an end.
 536,000 American servicemen were stationed in Vietnam, an increase of over 50,000 from 1967.